craj100200/APP_INIT_BARE_MINIMUM/README.md

 This is a bare minimum Angular project describing the use of APP_INITIALIZER It simply shows for alerts 1,2,3,4 in sequence and then app.component.ts constructor is called.
 This ensures that code in APP_INITIALIZER is executed before any component is loaded.

+Remmber two things: 1. myFunc should return a function which returns a promise.
+2. provider should use "multi : true"